PraetBen/ufd_prime_generators/Articles/Calculating_Divisor_Recursively.md

 This way, the first divisor for f(k₀), being f(k₀) itself in fact.
 This can just be considered as a starting point of the sieve.
 This notation is used so that it will be easier to see the recursive nature of the next divisor.

-## Second ‘series’ of composites k₁
+## First ‘series’ of composites k₁
 This new divisor q₁ can now be used to create the next series of composites, just as in the regular sieving method.
 Recall that f(xᵢ + qᵢ) is divisible by qᵢ and another (unknown) composite qᵢ₊₁.
 This will now be calculated analytically for the next series, where q₁ is already found above.
 The new divisor q₂ is what we want to obtain.

 ![](images/Calculating_Divisor_Recursively/image007.jpg?raw=true)